All Episodes

 And so if you are one of the people that wonder what Brokaw thinks of what has become of NBC, you have to hear this.

-I happen to have spent some time covering his father, and he was a remarkable man of great integrity who fought within this party to make it more moderate and make it less extreme and to make it more inclusive.
+He fought within this party to make it more moderate and make it less extreme and to make it more inclusive.

 Oh, Tom sounds like he's right at home with these people now.

-I'll guarantee you back in those days, they hated George Romney like they hated any other Republican back then.
+I'll guarantee you, back in those days, they hated George Romney like they hated any other Republican back then.

 I remember George Romney, he fought hard, tried to make this party inclusive.

-And there again, we have more elected Hispanics than they do, and we're not an inclusive party.
+And there again, that we have more elected Hispanics than they do, and we're not an inclusive party.

 We're not inclusive.